 - Some expenses relate directly to revenue, whether they be inventory or employee services.
-Typically the gross margin of a business does not fluctuate substantially unless new products are developed, inventory pricing changes, or efficiencies are identified in the manufacturing process.
+Typically the gross margin of a business does not fluctuate substantially unless new products are developed, inventory pricing changes or efficiencies are identified in the manufacturing process.
 Use this time to challenge your employees to identify cost savings related to the delivery of products or services.

 - Other expenses are fixed costs such as rent, insurance, leases, and certain other services purchased.
 These expenses may be easier to estimate; however, consideration should be made to review policies in place, especially around insurance.
 Use this time to determine if better insurance rates are available or perhaps different coverages would be more advantageous.

 - Employee compensation should always be established to be in-line with revenues and related growth in the future year.
-Many companies believe that all employees require annual raises, but if results show contraction in the business, then it may not be reasonable.
+Many companies believe that all employees require annual raises, but if results show a contraction in the business, then it may not be reasonable.
 Consider tying aspects of compensation to the growth of the company.

-- Along with compensation, estimating employee headcount is a critical aspect to the budgeting process.
+- Along with compensation, estimating employee headcount is a critical aspect of the budgeting process.
 It is important to identify when you will need to hire, how long that hiring process takes, and what experience level would optimize the operations.

 4. Identify Capital Expenditures